sidangvn/openMind-MangoHacks2019/README.txt

 device and to implement and test everything that we had planned.
 One of the biggest challenges that we encountered was training and testing the system.
 It requires concentration and focus to move an object and fewer subjects can lead to less diverse results.
 So, we did the training for people who are more focused and trained as many people as possible.
-Also, if the subject gets distracted, then the system wonít be as accurate as it is usually.
+Also, if the subject gets distracted, then the system won‚Äôt be as accurate as it is usually.
 Another struggle we encountered was we all have been working mostly on the software side of the computer science in the past and had less experience using hardware.
 So, it was a bit harder than usual for us to set up the circuit.
 And, we have never learnt about TCP/IP socket, so it was hard getting around it as well.
 But, because of our team effort and relationship, we helped and worked it around and even if we do not have any experience